Drojas251/space_habitat_robotics_framework/README.md

 ### shr_manipulation
 Contains three main files:
-* __manipulation_primitives.py__: Contains the ManipulationPrimitive Class which uses moveit to build up primitive robot functions and contains interfaces to databases for knowledge driven robotics.
+* __manipulation_primitives.py__: Contains the ManipulationPrimitive Class which uses moveit to build up primitive robot functions.
+These functions can be used directly by the user to program a robot.
 * __manipulation_action_server.py__: Contains the ManipulationActionServer Class which inherits from the ManipulationPrimitive Class and wrapped the primitive robot functions in a ROS Action Interface.
-This is the main manipulation node that is launched in launch/bringup_arm.launch
+Rather than using the methods in the ManipulationPrimitive Class directly, this Class starts up ROS Action servers for each robot function which can be executed by sending a request to a Action server.
 * __grasp_planner.py__: Contains the GraspPlanner Class which provides the 'grasp_planning_service' ROS2 service that is used to plan grasps for the arms based on prior knowledge and information about the objects of interest.
+* __/launch/bringup_arm.launch__: This is the main launch file to launch moveit, manipulation action servers, grasp planner, and vision nodes.

 ### shr_interfaces
 Contains action and service message definitions which are used in this repo, along with various .yaml files used for april_tag nodes, and object database.